TV screen technology explained

 Plasma TVs

-Plasma TVs use completely different technology and principles from LCD and LED sets.
+Plasma TVs used completely different technology and principles from LCD and LED sets.
 A plasma display is made up of an array of tiny gas cells, sandwiched between two sheets of glass.
 Each cell acts like a mini fluorescent tube, emitting ultraviolet light, which then strikes red, green and blue spots on the screen.
 These spots glow to build up the picture.

-Home-cinema enthusiasts would claim that the best plasma TVs still produce darker blacks and more natural colours than the market-leading LED TVs, making them a better choice if you want spectacular picture quality.
+Home-cinema enthusiasts claimed that the best plasma TVs produced darker blacks and more natural colours than even market-leading LED TVs, which made them a better choice if you wanted spectacular picture quality.

-However, in recent years the difference between LED and plasma is not so marked, while the poor energy efficiency of plasma TVs means they can be costly to run.
-Plus the big manufacturers have now stopped making plasma TVs in favour of LED and newer screen types, such as OLED.
+However, plasma TVs are now seen as a thing of the past, with the big manufacturers now favouring newer screen types, such as OLED.

 Display resolution